 Although the trumpet-shaped flowers are somewhat similar, cape fuchsia plants (Phygelius capensis) and hardy fuchsia (Fuchsia magellanica) are completely unrelated plants.
 The two have much in common, however, as both are spectacularly beautiful and both attract hordes of butterflies, hummingbirds and pollinating insects to the garden.
 Now that we’ve established the differences, let’s learn the specifics of growing cape fuchsia.

 Also known as cape figwort, cape fuchsia plants are native to South Africa.
 In fact, the name refers to that country’s Cape of Good Hope.

-    Look for this bushy plant to reach mature heights and widths of about 3 to 5 feet.
+Look for this bushy plant to reach mature heights and widths of about 3 to 5 feet (.91 to 1.5 m.).
 Cape fuchsia comes in a range of colors, including creamy yellow, peach, magenta, soft coral, apricot, pale red and creamy white, often with yellow centers.
 Watch for blooms to appear all summer long.